javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 You can see the DOM, click on elements, see their details and so on.

 Please note that the DOM structure in developer tools is simplified.
 Text nodes are shown just as text.
 And there are no "blank" (space only) text nodes at all.
-That's fine, because most of time we are interested in element nodes.
+That's fine, because most of the time we are interested in element nodes.

-Clicking the <span class="devtools" style="background-position:-328px -124px"></span> button in the left-upper corner allows to choose a node from the webpage using a mouse (or other pointer device) and "inspect" it (scroll to it in the elements tab).
+Clicking the <span class="devtools" style="background-position:-328px -124px"></span> button in the left-upper corner allows to choose a node from the webpage using a mouse (or other pointer devices) and "inspect" it (scroll to it in the elements tab).
 Works great when we have a huge HTML page and would like to see the DOM of a particular place in it.

 Another way to do it would be just right-clicking on a webpage and selecting "Inspect" in the context menu.